Scratching your head and still figuring — What is Amazon FBA?

 What’s more, I have also featured a step-by-step guide to help you get started with — Amazon FBA.

-With all the being said, let’s get started.
+With all that being said, let’s get started.

 What Is Amazon FBA?

-The working of Amazon FBA is straightforward, yet it’s powerful, and it can help you manage your online Amazon FBA business without even hassling about order fulfillment and shipping.
+The working of Amazon FBA is straightforward, yet it’s powerful, and it can help you manage your online Amazon FBA business without even hassling about order fulfilment and shipping.

-Now you might be thinking about how it is going to be helpful for you?
+Now you might be thinking about how it will be helpful for you.

-If you enroll in Amazon FBA, Amazon will handle all the fulfillment, shipping including returns and refunds.
-What’s more, Amazon will also handle the product warehousing facility like picking, packing, and shipping.
+If you enroll in Amazon FBA, Amazon will handle all the fulfilment and shipping, including returns and refunds.
+What’s more, Amazon will also handle the product warehousing facility, like picking, packing, and shipping.